tobiaswermuth/CO2-Monitor/README.md

 # CO2-Monitor
-Swift Mac App to show co2 and temperature data from the TFA Dostman Sensor.
+Swift Mac App to show co2 and temperature data from a TFA Dostman Sensor.

-Just connect the sonsor via USB.
+Just connect the sensor via USB.